bluemindset/PDP/ReadME.md

  gcc version 4.8.5(GCC) (Red Hat 4.8.5-11)
 ```
 #### Mpirun
 Please install the mpirun if needed.
-[MPIRUN]https://www.open-mpi.org/doc/v4.0/man1/mpirun.1.php
+[MPIRUN](https://www.open-mpi.org/doc/v4.0/man1/mpirun.1.php)
 ```sh
 mpirun --version
 MPT: libxmpi.so 'HPE MPT 2.18  10/02/18 04:03:22'
 ```
 #### Doxygen:
+The header files and all the program are well commented.
 To generate a documentation in other formats rather than plain text might come handy.
 The project includes a doxygen configuration file.
-Install & Download [Doxygen](http://www.doxygen.org/download.html) if you like a good documentation in html files.
+Install & Download [Doxygen](http://www.doxygen.org/download.html) if you want a good documentation in html files.
 Find the  `index.html` and open it with a modern browser:
 ```sh
 $ doxygen configDoxygen
 $ cd doc